ioanat94/poe-search-extension/README.md

 # Path of Exile Search Extension
-Chrome extension to search for Path of Exile items on the PoE Wiki.
+Chrome extension to search for Path of Exile terms on the PoE Wiki.

 ## Usage
 - Clone or download repository